Glatzli/model_comparison_codes/README.md

   - probably I should plot vert. profile with wspds & specific humidity and not only pot. temp!
     	=> But how best?
     	w MetPy I would need to change read in routines to have units included...

+    	=> write new function that reads & saves timeseries for every point with humidity & wind speed+direction (with units for metpy plots...)?

 - 2nd research goal:
   	plot sensible heat flux over full domain for AROME & WRF: